 your-fastapi-image-name:latest

-For managing a larger number of variables, especially during development or with tools like Docker Compose, you can place them in a file (e.g., .env
+For managing a larger number of variables, especially during development or with tools like Docker Compose, you can place them in a file (e.g., .env) and pass the file path to the docker run command.

 # Example .env file (e.g., config.env)